yash-meshram/Insurance-Premium/README.md

 ## Project Overview

+The goal of this project is to predict insurance premiums based on various factors.
 This project predicts insurance premium amounts using advanced machine learning techniques, with a focus on robust feature engineering, data preprocessing, and model validation.
 The solution leverages LightGBM with cross-validation and ensemble methods to maximize predictive performance.
 The workflow is designed for reproducibility and extensibility.